drjoykarmakar/DrJoyKarmakar/README.md

 **JAI Research Projects** is the name I use for a set of public research projects that connect synthetic chemistry, molecular sensing, spectroscopy, cheminformatics, and machine learning.

-It is not a formal organization.
-It is a public workspace for code, data notes, and research tools that I maintain as part of my scientific work.
+It is a public workspace for code, data, notes, and research tools that I maintain as part of my scientific work.

 <div align="center">